MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-overview.md

 - [Step 1: Connect to Box](mm-box-step1-connect.md)   Sign in to your Box account and add the Microsoft 365 migration app to your Box account custom apps.

-- [Step 2: Scan and assess](mm-box-step2-scan-assess.md) Box users are scanned automatically for you.
+- [Step 2: Scan and assess](mm-box-step2-scan-assess.md) Box user accounts are scanned automatically for you.
 Once the scans are complete, download the generated reports and logs to investigate any possible issues that might block your migration.

 - [Step 3: Copy to Migations list](mm-box-step3-copy-to-migrations.md) After a Box user has been scanned and determined ready, add them to your migration list.